openmichigan/OERbit/sites/all/modules/accessible_content/README.txt

 INSTALLATION
 ------------

 You MUST download and install the QUAIL accessiblity library before you can install this module.
-Go to http://code.google.com/p/quail-lib/ and download the latest release and place the directory 'quail' into this module's directory (i.e. sites/all/modules/accssible_content).
+Go to http://code.google.com/p/quail-lib/ and download the latest release.
+Rename the folder (i.e. "quail-lib-xxx") to "quail" and then move it into the directory "sites/all/libraries" so that the library is available at "sites/all/libraries/quail/quail/quail.php.

 Installation is the same as any Drupal module.